 Basically, a gene is the bit of our DNA that tells our cells what to be.

 But long before humans knew that we were already tinkering with genes.
 If you had a sheep that produced exceptionally soft wool, you’d make sure that you kept her lambs.
 If your horse had sturdy feet and a steady temperament, you were more likely to breed him.

 Gregor Mendel started experimenting with heredity in the 1800s in his famous pea experiments.
 He found that some traits were “dominant” over others when he carefully crossbred peas.
 He didn’t know that genes existed but attributed these patterns to invisible “factors.”

-Mendel’s work was largely ignored in his lifetime.
+People largely ignored Mendel’s work in his lifetime.
 Skipping ahead through a lot of important but relatively technical work, Rosalind Franklin, James Watson, and Francis Crick discovered that DNA is a double helix shape in 1953.

 1980 saw the first patent for gene cloning after Stanley Norman Cohen and Herbert Boyer cloned a plasmid with the ability to express a foreign to the organism.
 And thus, gene editing really took off.

 In 1982, the US FDA approved genetically engineered insulin.
 In 1987, Yoshizumi Ishino accidentally discovered the part of a DNA sequence that will come to be known as CRISPR.
 More on that later.

 in 1997, Scientists cloned Dolly the sheep .
 Dolly was famous thanks to being the first animal cloned from an adult cell.
 The next year saw the first multicellular eukaryote (an organism with cells with nuclei) genome sequenced.

 Of course, a lot more happened in the 1900s — especially later on in the timeline.
 But it’s important to note that we already were genetically engineering insulin in the ‘80s.